CommunitySolidServer/CommunitySolidServer/documentation/markdown/architecture/features/notifications.md

 To generate the data we have multiple `StorageDescriber`s, whose results get merged together in an `ArrayUnionHandler`.

+A `NotificationChannelType` contains the specific details of a specification notification channel type, including a JSON-LD representation of the corresponding subscription resource.
-One specific instance of a `StorageDescriber` is a `NotificationSubcriber`, that contains all the necessary presets to describe a notification subscription type.
+One specific instance of a `StorageDescriber` is a `NotificationSubcriber`, which merges those JSON-LD descriptions into a single set of RDF quads.
 When adding a new subscription type, a new instance of such a class should be added to the `urn:solid-server:default:StorageDescriber`.

 ## NotificationChannel

-To subscribe, a client has to send a specific JSON-LD request to the URl found during discovery.
+To subscribe, a client has to send a specific JSON-LD request to the URL found during discovery.

 ```mermaid
 flowchart LR